 The new rising brand in the men’s hiking boot world is Merrell Men’s Moab Mid hiking boots.
 The boots will not require breaking in and you can wear the same day you buy them.
 These boots work perfectly on hard surfaces or small stones and pebbles.

 The boots comes with a lace-up style.
 They are loose enough to easily put your feet inside and therefore you will need to lace them up tight to make it fit perfectly on the feet.

 They are extremely comfortable on the feet and fit really well.
 The boots will keep your feet cool even in summers outside however they are not waterproof.

 You can easily put up to 700 miles on these boots before you think of replacing them.
-If you are struggling for foot problems or pain at the end of the workday, these are the boots for you.
+If you are struggling with foot problems or pain at the end of the workday, these are the boots for you.
 They are comfortable even after you stand all day into them and support your feet.

 The soles start to come off that you can replace easily.
 The other downside of these boots is that rubber soles starts to come off from foam cushion.

 - No feet fatigue even after a long day at work

 - Keeps the feel cooler in warm summer day